kashyap-harshit/basic-osc-tutorial/README.md

-# Basic OSC Tutorial
+# Oscillator VST Plugin

-A simple open-source VST synth project made with JUCE.
+A simple VST synth project made with JUCE.
 This repository serves as an introductory tutorial for building audio plugins from scratch and understanding the basics of synthesizer (synth) development.

 ## Overview